Adhesive category theory for graph rewriting in Rocq: Introduction

-As usual for formalization, a challenging task consists in structuring the definitions so that lemmata can be stated and used in their most general form and instances can be defined in the most efficient way.
 To this end, we choose to use Hierarchy Builder (HB)~\cite{cohenHierarchyBuilderAlgebraic2020}, which provides a high-level language to define hierarchies of structures, with advanced features such as multiple inheritance.
 HB checks the consistency of these high-level descriptions and translates them into appropriate Rocq records, canonical structures and coercion declarations~\cite{garillotPackagingMathematicalStructures2009}, to obtain concise notations and robust inference mechanisms without further user input.

 Our formalization currently includes (i) a general purpose category theory library; (ii) the definitions of adhesive, rm-adhesive and rm-quasiadhesive categories; (iii) two important theorems providing several characterizations of those structures; (iv) two key theorems from categorical graph rewriting; and (v) prototypical instances (types, setoids, finite types, simple graphs, presheaves and slice categories).